 Want some help (hire us)?

-If you would like us to implement the Filezilla server into your environment and fully configure it and get it up and running, get in contact with us and we will get you up and running asap
+If you would like us to implement this FTP server solution into your environment and fully configure it and get it up and running, get in contact with us and we will get you up and running asap

 This FTP server solution is built using a modified version of Filezilla server opensource software.
 This solution is provided under GPLv2 licence.
 The respective trademarks mentioned in the offering are owned by the respective companies.
 No warrantee of any kind, express or implied, is included with this software